project-gemmi/gemmi/docs/analysis.rst

 Usually, it is possible to organize multiprocessing in such a way that gemmi objects are not passed between processes.
-The example script below traverses subdirectories and asynchronously analyses coordinate files.
-It uses 4 worker processes in parallel.
-The processes get file path and return a tuple.
+The example script below traverses subdirectories and asynchronously analyzes coordinate files, using 4 worker processes in parallel.

 .. literalinclude:: ../examples/multiproc.py
    :language: python